nchlswhttkr/website/content/blog/sending-out-my-newsletter/index.md

     --data-urlencode text@email.text
 ```

 To improve the delivery of emails, it's important to include a plaintext counterpart for the HTML content of the email.
 Conveniently, the folks at Mailchimp have a [tool to generate this email text](https://templates.mailchimp.com/resources/html-to-text/).
-Better yet, it can be `curl`ed!
+Better yet, you can `curl` it!

 Once the messages have been accepted by Mailgun, I can sit back and wait for them to be delivered!
 Mailgun manages the sending here, and even adds an unsubscribe link for me through their templating system!